ZhangLabGT/scDisInFact/README.md

 * `data` stores the testing data of scDisInFact.

 ### Data
+The repository provides a simulated dataset as the demo data for `demo.ipynb` (stored in `data/demo_data/`).
 Testing datasets in manuscript are not included due to the size and are available upon request.

 ### Installation
 Install the package by running the following command in the package root directory